MetPX/wmo_mesh/README.rst

 Status: working.

 ==================================================
 Minimal Demonstration of Mesh network over Pub/Sub
 ==================================================

-Inform peers who subscribe about data made available in a well understood common tree.
+Inform peers who subscribe to data made available in a well understood common tree.
 Peers download data announced by others, and re-announce in turn for their subscribers.

 What is the Mesh?

-* A reasonable subset peers may operate brokers to publish and subscribe to each other.
+* A reasonable subset of peers may operate brokers to publish and subscribe to each other.

 * when a peer announces a message, it looks for the file in its tree.
   If it is there, it compares the checksum to the one announced.